This post was updated March 2016.

 The amount of stuff you can do with ground beef is pretty incredible.
 Even more incredible are the number of products on grocery store shelves that blast across their packaging, “Just add ground beef!”
 One of the more popular (and more prevalent in my childhood) is Manwich.

 When cooked down, lentils have an awesome, meaty texture.
 They are packed full of fiber and some great nutrients and minerals.
-Plus, they cut the caloric load of sloppy joes down quite dramatically!
-One serving of lentil sloppy joes rings in around 220 calories.
-The beef version?
-Try 350 calories for a similar-sized serving.

 The lentils really work perfectly for a ground beef substitute!
 They work especially well in highly flavored sauce dishes like this.
 Really, do you even taste the ground beef in sloppy joes?
 Or do you just taste the sloppy part?
 This is a super kid-friendly way to do Meatless Monday.
 Trust me, your family will love these!